-- Current LEP populations in the service area or population affected or encountered. - Frequency of encounters with LEP language groups. - Nature and importance of activities to LEP persons. - Availability of resources, including technological advances and sources of additional resources, and the costs imposed. - Whether existing assistance is meeting the needs of LEP persons. - Whether staff knows and understands the LEP plan and how to implement it. - Whether identified sources for assistance are still available and viable.
+- Frequency of encounters with LEP language groups.
+Nature and the importance of activities to LEP persons.
+Availability of resources, including technological advances and sources of additional resources, and the costs imposed. - Whether existing assistance is meeting the needs of LEP persons. - Whether staff understands the LEP plan and how to implement it. - Whether identified sources for assistance are still available and viable.